 - Select the location of your choice.
-And provide a name to your new PST file in the File name box and click OK.
+Provide a name to your new PST file in the File name box and click OK.

 - You can set the password to your PST file by checking or marking the Add Optional Password.